Post-Training Augmentation Invariance: Background

 \subsection{Wasserstein Correlation}

-Here we introduce one of our fundamental quantities of interest, namely, Wasserstein correlation.
-We define the Wasserstein correlation maximization loss in Section \ref{WaCoMax}.
+Here we introduce Wasserstein correlation, which we use to define the Wasserstein correlation maximization loss in Section \ref{WaCoMax}.
 First, recall that the mutual information of random variables $X$ and $Y$ is defined as $I(X;Y) = D_{KL}(P_{XY}\Vert P_X\otimes P_Y)$, where $D_{KL}$ is KL-divergence, and where $P_{XY}$ and $P_X\otimes P_Y$ are, respectively, the joint and product distributions of the pair $(X, Y)$.
 Wasserstein dependence is the natural optimal transport-based analog of this quantity.

 \begin{defn} Let $(X, d_X)$ and $(Y, d_Y)$ be Polish metric spaces (or simply Euclidean spaces in practice), and let $(X \times Y, d_{XY})$ be the standard product space equipped with the product metric of order $p$ for some $1\leq p <\infty$.
 Then, the \textbf{Wasserstein dependence of order} $\mathbf{p}$ on $\mathcal{P}_p(X\times Y)$